That helpless feeling… it’s horrible, isn’t it?

 So, about hitting the right note.
 This is so important, it deserves to be listed as a separate item:

-Every time you make “first contact” with a potential client, your approach matters enormously.
+Every time you make first contact with a potential client, your approach matters enormously.

 Don’t just barge into their inbox with a message like, “I can do this job.”